AyrA/KillOnTime/README.md

 - **exe**: required, exe file to start
 - **args**: optional, arguments for the executable

-Use `/?` to get more help,especially regarding the exit codes.
+Use `/?` to get more help, especially regarding the exit codes.

 ## Finding exe files